 The Elizabethan period also produced the actor, poet and playwright known as William Shakespeare, who wrote (his now infamous) plays.
 It has been suggested that he must have visited Windsor, presumably with his company of players, as one of his comedies, The Merry Wives of Windsor, refers to real life places such as the Garter Inn in Windsor.

 Shakespeare was part of the acting company called the Lord Chamberlain's Men.
 This later became known as the King's Men and given royal patronage when James I came to the throne in 1603.
 As the Reading Corporation Diary of 1628-37 reveals (ref.
 R/AC1/1/3) there is evidence that the troupe visited Reading even after Shakespeare's death in 1616:

 The entry from 1629 shows that Joseph Moore, Alexander Forster, Robert Guilman and John Townsend were 'servants to his majesty' with the rest of their company who were licensed to play and that they wanted to play at Reading Town Hall.

 Other records of the period at the BRO can also provide an insight into what life was like in the Elizabethan period, though it is fascinating to discover that information about touring theatre groups is contained in seemingly ordinary accounts and minutes.

-If you would like to read more about Shakespeare in Berkshire, please see our newsletter, The Berkshire Echo, from 2014.
-A link to Issue 67 is available below.
+If you would like to read more about Shakespeare in Berkshire, please see our newsletter, The Berkshire Echo (Number 67), from 2014.